Swami Vidya Prakashananda Giri

-Swami Vidya Prakashananda Giri (13 April 1914 - 10 April 1998), born Ananda Mohan, was an Indian spiritual Guru from Andhra Pradesh.
+Swami Vidya Prakashananda Giri (13 April 1914 – 10 April 1998), born Ananda Mohan, was an Indian spiritual Guru from Andhra Pradesh.
 He was a disciple of Malayala Swamy.
 He was the founder of Sri Sukabrahmashram in Srikalahasti.
 His commentary on Bhagavad Gita named Geetha Makarandam is one of the prominent works in spiritual literature.

 Life

-Swami Vidya Prakashananda was born Tunuguntla Ananda Mohan in a Telugu Vaishya family in Machilipatnam, Krishna district, Madras Presidency of British India on April 14, 1914.
+Swami Vidya Prakashananda was born Tunuguntla Ananda Mohan in a Telugu family in Machilipatnam, Krishna district, Madras Presidency of British India on 14 April 1914.
 His parents were Tunuguntla Ramaswamy, Suseela.
 Ramaswamy was a lawyer before turning into a devoted social servant.
 Ananda Mohan completed his matriculation in Vijayawada at the age of 13 years.
 He completed his B.A from Noble college in 1933.
 Later he studied Hindi in Varanasi for a few years and earned a certification.
 Once Swami Asangananda Giri (Malayala Swamy) of Sri Vyasashram at Yerepdu, visited their home in Vijayawada.
 He felt happy about the way the pious couple leading their life and asked Ramaswamy to send one of his children to his ashram, so that he could impart spiritual knowledge to him.
 Without any further thoughts, Ramaswamy chose his third child, Ananda Mohan, who clearly showed the inclination towards spirituality since his childhood.
 After completing his Hindi Kovida certification in Varanasi, he was a in a dilemma whether to go for higher studies or go back to his guru's ashram and start ascetic life.
-One day, when he was crossing the Ganga river, he found Bhagavad Gita written on the old palm leaves.
+One day, when he was crossing the Ganga river, he found the Bhagavad Gita written on the old palm leaves.
 This incident inspired him to propagate the teachings of the Gita for his lifelong.

 On 17 May 1936 he entered Vyasashram, Yerpedu established by his Guru, Malayala Swamy.
-He practiced several austerities like eating only raw food, and practicing silence for an year etc. and continued for 12 years.
-As a routine everyday, he used to explain Bhagavad Gita and other spiritual works to the people of the Ashram.
+For 12 years, he practiced austerities like eating only raw food and remaining silent for an year.
+Every day, he explained the Gita and other spiritual works to the people of the ashram.
 He also translated some books like Yoga Vasistha into Telugu.